syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Paste options in prompt dialog

-When [Prompt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_Prompt) is set to true, pasting the content in the editor will open a dialog box that contains three options `Keep`, `Clean`, and `Plain Text` as radio buttons:
+When [Prompt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_Prompt) is set to true, pasting the content in the editor will open a dialog box that contains three options keep, clean, and plain text as radio buttons:
 1. **Keep**: Radio button to keep the same format with copied content.
 2. **Clean**: Radio button to clear all the style formats with copied content.
 3. **Plain Text**: Radio button to paste the copied content as plain text without any formatting or style (including the removal of all tags).